November 26

 In times of cyberattacks and strict data protection legislation, this is another argument why customers should for a certified and against choose a non-certified provider.

-Possible measures:
+Possible Measures:

-• Landing pages and blog articles on the meaning of ISO 17100 / ISO 18587
+• Landing pages and blog articles on the importance of ISO 17100 / ISO 18587

-• Integration of the ISO seal in:
+• Integration of the ISO seal into:

 • Website header and footer

-• Offer documents and pitch decks
+• Proposal documents and pitch decks

 • Email signatures and PR communication